Analyzing Diffusion and Flow-driven Instability using Semidefinite Programming: Conclusion and Discussion

 A major criticism about Turing's diffusion-driven instability is that the parameter space for the instability is too small to achieve even in engineered chemical systems although spatial pattern formation is quite a common phenomenon in biology.
-Recent theoretical works, on the other hand, presented that stochastic intrinsic noise of chemical reactions in biological cells enhance diffusion-driven instability, resulting in the increase of the instability parameter regime \cite{Biancalani2010,Butler2011,Scott2011,HoriCDC2012}.
+Recent theoretical works, on the other hand, presented that stochastic intrinsic noise of chemical reactions in biological cells enhances diffusion-driven instability, resulting in the increase of the instability parameter regime \cite{Biancalani2010,Butler2011,Scott2011,HoriCDC2012}.
 Our transport-driven instability analysis in Fig. \ref{pmap}(A)-(C) suggests that advective flow is another factor that broadens the parameter space for transport-driven instability.
 In fact, Fig. \ref{pmap}F shows that the originally stable reaction-diffusion system (Fig. \ref{pmap}D) exhibits spatially inhomogeneous patterns by adding the flow.
 These results imply that the robustness of self-organization in nature could be guaranteed by circulatory systems in addition to intrinsic noise.

 The idea of flow-driven instability was previously presented in \cite{Rovinsky1992,Malchow2000,Gholami2015,Vidal-Henriquez2017}, where periodic spatial patterns were observed due to the destabilizing effect of advection.
 The theoretical prediction was also verified with engineered chemical and biological systems \cite{Rovinsky1993,Eckstein2018}.
 Unlike the model (\ref{gray-scott-model}) in this paper, the previous analyses were limited for systems where only one molecule could diffuse and flow while other molecules were immobilized.
 This assumption can be easily relaxed with the proposed stability analysis method as it is capable of dealing with arbitrarily many diffusing and flowing molecules in principle despite the complex eigenvalues of the advection operator.
 Although this paper has only shown a simple reaction example to focus on the verification and demonstration of the theoretical development, it will be helpful to examine more biologically relevant models, in future, to understand the underlying mechanisms of the flow-driven robustification of the spatial pattern formation.
+The authors also envision that there are potential extensions of the proposed SOS programs to robust stability analysis and (reaction) design problems, given that these topics are actively studied using SOS programs in control systems community \cite{Papachristodoulou2005}.